jhpyle/docassemble/_docs/documents.md

 ## <a name="content file"></a>Storing document text in separate files

-If the `content` is lengthy and you would rather not type it into the interview [YAML] file, you can import the content from a separate file using `content file`:
+If the content of your document is lengthy and you would rather not type it into the interview [YAML] file as `content`, you can import the content from a separate file using `content file`:

 {% highlight yaml %}
 ---